nickash2/FileMover.py/README.md

 # FileMover.py
-This simple script allows you to move thousands of files and sort them all in a single folder.
+This simple script allows you to move thousands of files and sort them all in a single folder in just seconds.

 ## Requirements